reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - Tap 'About' then tap multiple times there if you want to disable FX for loudspeaker.

 - If sometime you installing Moto Camera One + feature support but it's crash, keep it installed, then reboot your device.
-It will working fine after reboot.
+It will be working fine after reboot.

 ## Optional
 - Install Audio Modification Library module or [ACDB module](https://t.me/viperatmos) (choose one, don't use both!) if you want to use multiple audio mods together with Dolby or Viper or any else.